 If your writing looks professional, so do you.

-The ellipsis is used to indicate the omission of words in the middle of a quoted sentence or the omission of sentences within a quoted paragraph.
-In creative writing, the ellipsis functions to indicate that the speaker has trailed off and left a sentence or thought unfinished.
+Writers use ellipses for various reasons.
+An ellipsis can indicate the omission of words in the middle of a quoted sentence or the omission of sentences within a quoted paragraph.
+And in creative writing, the ellipsis might indicate that the speaker has trailed off and left a sentence or thought unfinished.

-For the sake of discussion, let’s consider the following passage to be our quoted text, taken from page 78 of a hypothetical county constitution:
+For the sake of discussion, let’s use the following passage as our quoted text, taken from page 78 of a hypothetical county constitution:

-An elected member’s seat will be considered vacant if he or she misses three or more consecutive meetings of the council without a reasonable excuse.
+An elected member’s seat will be considered vacant if the member misses three or more consecutive meetings of the council without a reasonable excuse.
 A council member may miss a meeting because of personal illness or a family emergency but should not be absent because of vacations, business trips, or other meetings.

 The constitution states that council members will forfeit their seats if they miss “three or more consecutive meetings . . . without a reasonable excuse” (County Constitution 78).

-Some style manuals tell us to use three spaced dots, just as we would for an omission within a sentence.
-However, others advocate the use of four spaced dots.
-The fourth dot stands for the period at the end of the sentence that we have not entirely quoted; it lets our reader know that the quotation borrows from more than one sentence of the original text.
-Notice that with the terminal ellipsis, we put no space between the first ellipsis point and the last word in the quoted text:
+Some style manuals require that we use three spaced dots, just as we would for an omission within a sentence while others advocate the use of four spaced dots.
+The fourth dot indicates the period at the end of the sentence that we have not entirely quoted; it lets our reader know that the quotation borrows from more than one sentence of the original text.

 The constitution states that council members will forfeit their seats if they miss “three or more consecutive meetings of the council. . . . because of vacations, business trips, or other meetings” (County Constitution 78).